-Restorative Justice enables communication between those harmed by crime or conflict and those responsible for the harm.
+Restorative Justice is a voluntary process, which enables communication between those harmed by crime and those responsible for the harm.

-Restorative Justice provides those harmed by the offence the opportunity to explain the full impact of the offence and to ask questions directly to the person responsible.
+It provides those harmed by the offence the opportunity to explain the full impact of the offence and ask questions directly to the person responsible.

 For more information on Restorative Justice and how you can self refer visit the South Yorkshire Restorative Justice Hub website.